Barunguba / Montague Island: History

-The island has been known to the local group of Yuin people, an Aboriginal nation, as Barunguba, and there are Aboriginal sites of significance across the island.
-It features in Aboriginal mythology, as the eldest son of Gulaga (Mount Dromedary), the mother.
-Her younger son, Najanuka (Little Dromedary), was not allowed to go far from home as Barunguba did, but Gulaga can still see her both her sons in the distance.
+The island has been known to the local group of Yuin people, the Walbunja people, an Aboriginal nation, as Barunguba, and there are Aboriginal sites of significance across the island.
+The island features in Aboriginal mythology, as the eldest son of Gulaga (Mount Dromedary), the mother.
+Her younger son, Najanuka (Little Dromedary), was not allowed to go far from home as Barunguba did, but Gulaga can still see both her sons in the distance.

+The Walbunja people used to paddle across to the island in canoes to collect mutton bird eggs.
+One story tells of the drowning of nearly all the boys and men of a whole clan, when they were hit by a large wave or storm surge upon their return to the mainland.

 The island was first sighted by Europeans in 1770 by James Cook and named Cape Dromedary, then identified as an island and named by the master of the Second Fleet convict transport Surprize after George Montagu-Dunk, 2nd Earl of Halifax.